alexnoorr/CS506_FinalProject/README.md

 - What % of service requests are closed (CLOSED\_DT or CASE\_STATUS) vs. no data (CASE\_STATUS \= null) vs. unresolved (CASE\_STATUS \= open)?

 Our analysis and visualizations focus on improving how the City operates.
 This project will help the city understand trends that can be addressed at a strategic level.

-**Data Collection**
-We will be collecting data from the 311 Service Requests csv files: [https://data.boston.gov/dataset/311-service-requests](https://data.boston.gov/dataset/311-service-requests)
-We will also be using the 311 Data Dictionary to define certain services and their code words, linked here: [https://data.boston.gov/dataset/311-service-requests/resource/b237f352-49d1-4423-804f-b478e4f24e61](https://data.boston.gov/dataset/311-service-requests/resource/b237f352-49d1-4423-804f-b478e4f24e61)
-Based on the project goals, we will obtain the daily calls from the data.

-**Modeling Data**
-Keras for Neural Networks- used to model which government services respond to which calls with increased accuracy

-**Visualizing Data**
-Heatmap showing which areas of Boston generate the most requests (plotly) including the type of service request as well as government service.
-We will aim to potentially make this interactive.
-A graph/chart representing total volume of requests received from 2011-2024, shows trends over time.
-Bar chart showing volume of different types of requests.
-A t-SNE plot for clustering similar groups (interactive).

 **What to Plot**
 Total volume of requests per year, for all years 2011-2024.
 Use this to obtain values for how many requests the city is receiving each year.